What types of gambling are legal in Idaho?

 - Bingo and raffles (registered charities and tribal casinos)

-Online Gambling in Idaho
+Idaho Online Gambling

 Daily fantasy sports are not legal in Idaho.
 The same goes for online poker, casino games or sports betting.

-Online Gambling Laws in Idaho
+Idaho Online Gambling Laws

 The state does not expressly permit any form of online gambling outside of horse and dog racing.
 These pari-mutuel activities are permitted under the Horseracing Act of 1978.
 All other forms of online gambling are deemed illegal under Title 18 Chapter 38 of the Idaho Statues.